Wonderful Everyday: Development

-Prior to the release, one of the editors of Wonderful Everyday's English translation, herkz, posted a Twitter thread criticizing Frontwing for decisions they said the company had made in producing Subahibi's English version.
-Herkz said that the Frontwing staff had refused to let the team finish much additional work on the translation that remained to be finished, such as an additional translation pass and technical modifications.
-Herkz also said that Frontwing had not facilitated communication between the TLWiki team and their internal staff, and called the quality of the finished product into question.
-In a reddit AMA held by Frontwing, TLWiki translator vvav responded to herkz's tweets, saying that their discontent over having been denied ultimate control of the game's finished script was indicative of a strong emotional attachment to their long-term personal investment in the work, but told fans that the end product would be a quality one nonetheless.
-When asked what had been done to address potential inconsistencies in translation that might have arisen from the script changing hands between the TLWiki team and Frontwing's internal translators, the company's PR representative declined to comment, citing non-disclosure agreements.

 On July 20, 2018, an updated rerelease suffixed "Full Voice HD Edition" was released in Japan.
 This new version featured new art, menus, and a newly designed user interface, and added voice acting for every character, as only one male character was voiced before, and used the higher-resolution assets included in the English release the previous year.
 It also contained a brand-new short scenario called "Knockin' on Heaven's Door."
 This version's additional content has not received any official release in other regions.
 On December 25, 2020, KeroQ released the "10th Anniversary Special Edition," a complete collection containing the Full Voice HD Edition of Subarashiki Hibi, the original Tsui no Sora, and an all-new remake of Tsui no Sora featuring new art and a dramatically revised and expanded script.

 Reception

-Wonderful Everyday won the bronze prize in the overall category of the Moe Game Awards 2010, as well as the gold prize in the Scenario category.
+Wonderful Everyday won the gold prize in the scenario category of the Moe Game Awards 2010, as well as the bronze prize in the overall category.

 The game also made a good showing in the 2010 PC game rankings on Getchu.com, a popular online Japanese games shop.
 It ranked second place overall as well as first place in the Scenario and Music categories, and 3rd in Graphics.
 Additionally, Yuki Minakami was voted the 4th best character from games of that year.

 Writing for Hardcore Gamer, Marcus Estrada gave a positive review, praising the story's complexity and the quality of the artwork, however they noted that a significant portion of the game constituted an "absolute madhouse of cruel imagery."
 Although the title came strongly recommended with a 4.5/5 score, and an encouragement to go in knowing as little as possible, readers were cautioned to "steel themselves" and "be prepared for anything" on account of the extremity of the content within.